ExtremePro11299/CMD-networking-tool/README.md

 - Added support for running as administrator
 - Fixed Traceroute
 - Added cls to some areas in NetworkingTool.cmd
+# Bugs
+- Ipconfig only works if it is used directly.
+(Not via NetworkingTool.cmd)
 # Help
 ## Notes
 - If you see some weird messages after typing in a number for a feature, it is completely normal.
 Just type in the number for what you'd like to do.